ventsip/ph/README.md

 ]
 ```

-When daily time balance of a process exceeds the specified time limit, the process is terminated.
+When the time balance of a process for the day exceeds the specified time limit, the process is terminated.

-When more than one process names are specified in `processes` group (as array or strings), then all these processes will contribute to the group's daily time balance.
+When more than one process names are specified in `processes` group (as array or strings), then all these processes will contribute to the group's time balance for the day.
 Processes belonging to a groups will be terminated if the time balance of the group exceeds the specified limit.

-Daily time limits are in the `"HHhMMhSSs"` format, where `HH` is hours, `MM` - minutes and `SS` seconds.
-For example `3h45m30s` is a daily time limit of 3 hours, 45 minutes and 30 seconds.
+Time limits are in the `"HHhMMhSSs"` format, where `HH` is hours, `MM` - minutes and `SS` seconds.
+For example `3h45m30s` is a time limit of 3 hours, 45 minutes and 30 seconds for a particular day.

-Daily time limits `"limits"` can be assigned to:
+Time limits `"limits"` can be assigned to:

 + any day `"*"`
 + one or more specific days of the week or concrete dates, for example: